 The Educational Specialist (EdS) Program enhances the knowledge and competencies of the master’s degree.
 Focusing on evaluation of current research and experience, the EdS program improves upon your problem-solving techniques, critical-thinking skills, and knowledge of prevalent topics in the world of education today.

-Lindenwood offers three different EdS degrees:
+Lindenwood offers two different EdS degrees:

 - School Administration (Initial Missouri Principal Certification)

 - Educational Administration (Advanced Certification at the Superintendent Level for Missouri)